 Both public and private organisations are trying to find out in- situ (adaptation of conservation agriculture and use of Happy Turbo Seeder (HTS) and ex-situ management options (livestock feed, production of biofuels and biochar, electricity generation, mushroom farming, preparation of compost and packaging materials) to fix the issue.

-Losses of essential nutrients from the soil and in the residue, along with emission of potential greenhouse gases (GHGs) are the major repercussions of this mal-practice.
+Losses of essential nutrients from the soil and in the residue, along with the emission of potential greenhouse gases (GHGs), are the major repercussions of this malpractice.
 Adaption and commercialization of resource conservation technologies like conservation agriculture with low silica content in rice varieties are excellent opportunities to look after.
-Value addition by preparation of compost, mushroom production, biogas/oil generation, and producing energy in the power plants are new avenues to convert this waste into wealth.
+Value addition by the preparation of compost, mushroom production, biogas/oil generation, and producing energy in power plants are new avenues to convert this waste into wealth.

-The major setback of poor implementation is lack of attention from the policy makers and public authorities.
-Although, in the recent years different organisations are coming forward to solve the issue and hope that combined approaches from multiple disciplines could come able to cope up the problem soon.
+The major setback of poor implementation is a lack of attention from policymakers and public authorities.
+Although, in recent years, different organisations have been coming forward to solve the issue and hope that combined approaches from multiple disciplines could be able to cope with the problem soon.

-Respective state and central government along with different private organisations are working hand in hand to spread awareness and control stubble burning.
+Respective state and central governments, along with different private organisations, are working hand in hand to spread awareness and control stubble burning.
 Fostering the current technologies through policy interventions and organising training camps in the village level with monetary incentives are the important strategies to look for.

 Development and fostering custom hiring system and rent based machinery utilisation pattern in the farming community.
 Most of the small and marginal farmers are unable to bear the cost of modern machinery.
 So, if there is creation of some rent-based system that would create employment opportunities along with solve residue collection problem.
 Co-operative mode for using machinery is also another viable option.